-From this self-awareness and place of integrity, others' needs can be noticed and met.
-Our proficiency as a leader can be expanded as we accurately encourage others to meet their needs.
+From self-awareness and a place of integrity, others' needs can be noticed and met.
+Our proficiency as a parent and leader can be expanded as we accurately encourage others to meet their needs.
 We become allies for one another and express ourselves with ease.
-A win-win experience.
+We co-create a more profound connection by initiating heart/hard conversations.